alexnathanson/solar-protocol/localsettings.md

 <strong>All URLs must be relative.</strong>

 * / will take you back to solarprotocol.net and not your root directory
-* # will take you back to your root directory, so for example if you want to link to the midpoint on a the contact page, you would use this: contact.html#midpoint instead of simply #midpoint
+* # will take you back to your root directory, so for example if you want to link to the midpoint on the contact page, you would use this: contact.html#midpoint instead of simply #midpoint

 File names:
 * no spaces